PierrickRauby/BeagleBone-AI-PRU/read_register_from_pru/Readme.md

 cd pru_codes
 sh run.sh
 ```
-Once done, the pru is running the program and waiting for the ARM to send a message, on reception it will read the DATAOUT register  .k
+Once done, the pru is running the program and waiting for the ARM to send a message, on reception it will read the DATAOUT register.
 ### Then the ARM

 Then go to the ARM  folder compile and run the codes